Posted 16 September 2020

 viii.
 Identify any other legal proceedings that have been commenced or terminated in connection with or relating to the impugned domain name;

 ix.
 Conclude with the following statement followed by the signature of the Complainant or its authorized representative:

-" The Complainant, by submitting the Complaint agrees to the settlement of the dispute, regarding the domain name which is the object of the Complaint by final and binding arbitration in India in accordance with the Arbitration and Conciliation Act, 1996 amended as per the Arbitration and Conciliation (Amendment) Act, 2015 read with the Arbitration & Conciliation Rules, the .IN Domain Name Dispute Resolution Policy of .IN Registry; Rules of Procedure and any bye-laws, rules or guidelines framed there under, as amended from time to time ."
+" The Complainant, by submitting the Complaint agrees to the settlement of the dispute, regarding the domain name which is the object of the Complaint by final and binding arbitration in India conducted in accordance with the Arbitration & Conciliation Act, 1996 amended as per the Arbitration and Conciliation (Amendment) Act, 2015 read with the Arbitration & Conciliation Rules, the .IN Domain Name Dispute Resolution Policy of .IN Registry; Rules of Procedure and any by-laws, rules or guidelines framed there under, as amended from time to time ."

-" Complainant agrees that its claims and remedies concerning the registration of the domain name, the dispute, or the dispute's resolution shall be solely against the domain-name holder and waives all such claims and remedies against the .IN REGISTRY, as well as their directors, officers, employees, and agents and the arbitrator who will hear the dispute .?
+" Complainant agrees that its claims and remedies concerning the registration of the domain name, the dispute, or the dispute's resolution shall be solely against the domain-name holder and waives all such claims and remedies against the .IN REGISTRY, as well as their directors, officers, employees, and agents and the arbitrator who will hear the dispute ."